Images

 Model Versions

-This article, and indeed the screenshot above, cover the latest Byword image model (SDXL - Aug 2023).
-This has been the default image model on new accounts since the start of August, and is recommended for use.
+This article, and indeed the screenshot above, cover the latest Byword image model (Flux - Oct 2024).
+This has been the default image model on new accounts since the start of October, and is recommended for use.
 You can toggle the image model version on your Settings page, if you'd like to revert to prior image models.

 You can switch between these image modes on your Settings page.